marlinprotocol/marlinctl2/README.md

-# marlinctl2
+# marlinctl

-Marlinctl 2.0 provides an improved process management command line interface for setting up the different components of the Marlin network.
+Marlinctl 2.X provides an improved process management command line interface for setting up the different components of the Marlin network.

 # Stable releases

+Current stable release: 2.1.0

 If you wish to run stable releases compiled by marlin team, please use our public release artifacts.
 Following is our latest release artifact for you.
 ```